Pac-Man: Development

 Originally, Namco president Masaya Nakamura had requested that all of the ghosts be red and thus indistinguishable from one another.
 Iwatani believed that the ghosts should be different colors, and he received unanimous support from his colleagues for this idea.
-Each of the ghosts were programmed to have their own distinct personalities, so as to keep the game from becoming too boring or impossibly difficult to play.
+The ghosts were programmed to have their own distinct personalities, so as to keep the game from becoming too boring or impossibly difficult to play.
 Each ghost's name gives a hint to its strategy for tracking down Pac-Man: Shadow ("Blinky") always chases Pac-Man, Speedy ("Pinky") tries to get ahead of him, Bashful ("Inky") uses a more complicated strategy to zero in on him, and Pokey ("Clyde") alternates between chasing him and running away.
-(The ghosts' Japanese names, translated into English, are Chaser, Ambusher, Fickle, and Stupid, respectively.)
+(The ghosts' Japanese names are おいかけ, chase; まちぶせ, ambush; きまぐれ, fickle; and おとぼけ, playing dumb, respectively.)
 To break up the tension of constantly being pursued, humorous intermissions between Pac-Man and Blinky were added.
 The sound effects were among the last things added to the game, created by Toshio Kai.
 In a design session, Iwatani noisily ate fruit and made gurgling noises to describe to Kai how he wanted the eating effect to sound.
-Upon completion, the game was titled Puck Man, based on the working title and the titular character's distinct hockey puck-like shape.
+Upon completion, the game was titled Puck Man, based on the working title.

 Release

-Location testing for Puck Man began on May 22, 1980, in Shibuya, Tokyo, to a relatively positive fanfare from players.
+Location testing for Puck Man began on May 22, 1980, in Shibuya, Tokyo.
+Non-gamers responded well to it, finding it easy to learn, while arcade regulars were not impressed.
 A private showing for the game was done in June, followed by a nationwide release in July.
 Eyeing the game's success in Japan, Namco initialized plans to bring the game to the international market, particularly the United States.
 Before showing the game to distributors, Namco America made a number of changes, such as altering the names of the ghosts.
-The biggest of these was the game's title; executives at Namco were worried that vandals would change the “P” in Puck Man to an “F”, forming an obscene name.
+Another was the game's title, as executives at Namco were worried that vandals would change the "P" in Puck Man to an "F".
 Masaya Nakamura chose to rename it to Pac-Man, as he felt it was closer to the game's original Japanese title of Pakkuman.
-In Europe, the game was released under both titles, Pac-Man and Puck Man.
+In Europe, the game was released under both titles.
+After Puck Man was ruled out but before Pac-Man was decided upon, early American promotional material used the name Snapper.

 When Namco presented Pac-Man and Rally-X to potential distributors at the 1980 AMOA tradeshow in November, executives believed that Rally-X would be the best-selling game of that year.
 According to Play Meter magazine, both Pac-Man and Rally-X received mild attention at the show.
 Namco had initially approached Atari to distribute Pac-Man, but Atari refused the offer.
 Midway Manufacturing subsequently agreed to distribute both Pac-Man and Rally-X in North America, announcing their acquisition of the manufacturing rights on November 22 and releasing them in December.